Oregon court ruling could eliminate death penalty for many; Randy Guzek prosecutor outraged - KTVZ

 Oregon court ruling could eliminate death penalty for many; Randy Guzek prosecutor outraged

+(BEND, Ore.)
+KTVZ -- An Oregon Supreme Court ruling on Thursday may mean a number of death row inmates, including Terrebonne double-murderer Randy Guzek, may see their death sentence reversed and could even be granted parole.

-SALEM, Ore.
-(AP) — The Oregon Supreme Court struck down the death sentence of an inmate in a ruling Thursday that found lawmakers had fundamentally altered “prevailing societal standards” for executions with a 2019 law change.
-The potential impact of voiding most if not all Oregon death penalties outraged the former Deschutes County prosecutor who convinced juries to re-sentence Terrebonne double-murderer Randy Lee Guzek to death three times.
+The Oregon Supreme Court struck down the death sentence of an inmate in a ruling Thursday that found lawmakers had fundamentally altered “prevailing societal standards” for executions with a 2019 law change.

 Oregon Public Broadcasting reports experts believe the decision could eliminate the death sentence for all inmates facing the penalty, in a state where a moratorium on executions by the current and former governor, Democrats John Kitzhaber and Kate Brown, means no inmate has been put to death since 1997.

-Note: (Update: Adding comments from former Deschutes County Chief Deputy District Attorney Joshua Marquis)